jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/configuration.md

   password: password_or_token
 ```

-## HTTP Proxy
+## HTTP Proxy for downloading plugins

-To use forwarding proxy with operator you need to put environment var to Jenkins CR, for e.g.:
+To use forwarding proxy with operator to downloading plugins you need to put environment var to Jenkins CR, for e.g.:

 ```yaml
 spec: